-- 1. Define the general system settings, such as user directories and alerts.
-See Defining general system settings and notifications, page 20. - 2.
-Select and define attributes for the web DLP or email DLP policy.
-See: - Configuring web DLP policy attributes, page 130 - Configuring outbound and inbound email DLP attributes, page 123 - 3.
-To deploy all of the configured settings, click Deploy in the Data Security toolbar.
+- Define the general system settings, such as user directories and alerts.
+See Defining general system settings and notifications section. - 2) Select and define attributes for the web DLP or email DLP policy.
+See: - Configuring web DLP policy attributes - Configuring outbound and inbound email DLP attributes - 3) To deploy all of the configured settings, click Deploy in the Data Security toolbar.